huangjunwen/agda-static/README.md

 ## Portable

-All files are installed in `/agda-static` folder and it's also portable, you can extract it anywhere to your host like:
+All files are installed under `/agda-static` folder in the image.

+And it's also portable, you can extract it anywhere to your host like:

 ```
 podman unshare bash -c 'mnt=$(podman image mount ghcr.io/huangjunwen/agda-static:amd64-v2.6.4.3); cp -r $mnt/agda-static .; rm -rf agda-static/etc/agda/*'
 ```

-NOTE: the `rm` part is to remove `libraries` and `defaults` files, it will be re-generated next time you run `agda` or `agda-mode` and collect all the libraries put to `agda-static/share/agda/libs` folder (so you can download your fav libs there)
+NOTE: The `rm` part is to remove `libraries` and `defaults` files.
+They will be re-generated next time when you run `agda` or `agda-mode` again.
+All libraries put to `agda-static/share/agda/libs` folder will be automatically added (so you can download your fav libs there)

 ## links